katstasaph/tsj/README.md

 - Automatically generate HTML for Tumblr and Cohost and any other social media platforms we may want to utilize
 - "Edit all the blurbs together before posting" (did anyone ever use this)
 - Recreate the writer stats page (editors and up)
+- Editor-only announcement field (to coordinate in blurber with future editors), either on index or associated w/ songs
 - Open/close comments/rating? (low priority)
 - Video and/or audio embeds in the blurber (not the highest priority, but will probably help writers)